Skip to content

 Founded in 2003 in Utah, Bluehost also powers over 2 million websites.
 With 750+ employees on its roster, the company has seen slightly higher levels of growth compared with SiteGround.

-Bluehost has been on an upward trend with no signs of slowing down since it first opened its doors.
 In 2010, they were acquired by EIG which also owns a solid portfolio of hosting companies including Hostgator and iPage.

 SiteGround vs Bluehost: Web Hosting Plans